 To this day I have built, as an example, chicken coops using the exterior smartside siding panels and have not painted them.
 (I know, shame on me) This was 8 years ago, and the coop is still around and housing chickens.
 The panels are still in good shape!

-The use of these panels does not require you to first put on any type of wall sheathing for strength.
-They are fine for this all by themselves.
+The use of these panels does not require you to first put on any type of wall sheathing for strength, however with the 7/16" thick panels, you must do your wall framing at 16" on centers.

 Another common type of vertical shed siding is T1-11 exterior siding.
 Its use does not require wall sheathing and will add structural strength to your shed walls.
 T1-11 comes in 4'x8' panels and has channels running vertically about every 8".